The PGS toolkit is composed of a series of tools:

 The PGS Brochure explains what the key elements and features of PGS are.
 The diversity of organic agriculture and guarantee systems, among which PGS, is highlighted.
 This Brochure is available in different languages: English, French, Spanish, Portuguese, Italian, German, Albanian, Japanese.

 Showcases the needs and benefits for French CSAs to include formalised farm visits to better structure the partnership between consumers and producers and improve practices such as breaking free from chemical inputs dependence.
 The case study focuses on the experience of the Basque Country CSA network and was produced by Miramap.

-Three videos introducing the key PGS elements, sharing the experiences of PGS initiatives worldwide and showing how peer reviews are carried out within the PGS initiative of Nature et Progrès
+These are some great videos that introduce the key PGS elements, present experiences of PGS initiatives worldwide and show how peer reviews are carried out.

 PGS and Local Sustainable Food Systems